By: Andrew Forrest - Updated May 2025

 Properly fitting walking insoles are essential for optimal comfort and support, so in addition to selecting the right size of insoles, it's important to ensure that your insoles are compatible with your hiking boots in terms of volume and width.

 If your feet are narrow or low in volume, or your boots just feel a little too much on the roomy side, you can try a volume adjustor insole under your main insole.
-You can buy in a variety of thicknesses and are just flat, such as this Volume Adjuster from Superfeet.
+You can buy in a variety of thicknesses, and they are just flat, such as this Volume Adjuster from Superfeet.

 3mm volume adjustor insoles